14.1. The Vector Properties Dialog¶

 Right-clicking over selected item(s) shows a contextual menu to:

-Copy Symbol and Paste Symbol, a convenient way to apply a category’s representation to others
+Copy Symbol and Paste Symbol, a convenient way to apply the item’s representation to others

 Change Color… of the selected symbol(s)